JACOBS, SAMUEL, merchant; date and place of birth unknown; d. 3 Aug. 1786 at Quebec, and was buried there two days later.

 The end of the war led Jacobs to try his luck in the new British colony.
 A few papers which seem to be in his handwriting, in particular a large invoice made out to Laurent Bertrand (Bertrend) dated 20 Oct.
 1760, suggest that Jacobs spoke French.
 He seems to have been a wealthy merchant already, since by the transaction Bertrand consigned £2,525 worth of furs to him and Jacobs sold him wine, spirits, salt pork, coffee, sugar, and salt, for £1,444.
 By 3 November Jacobs had paid what he still owed Bertrand.

 Jacobs evidently was at home among both old and new subjects of His Britannic Majesty; he did business with the Canadians as easily as with the British or his fellow Jews.
 Around 1760 he was trading with Aaron Hart, who later set up business in Trois-Rivières, and with Eleazar Levy, who after settling for a time in Quebec finally moved to New York about 1771.
 Through his Jewish connections Jacobs established firm commercial relations with New York, where Hyam Myers was his principal agent.
-Myers also travelled frequently to Quebec and in 1772 lived in Levy’s house before returning to New York, where he disappears from sight.
+Myers also travelled frequently to Quebec and in 1772 lived in Levy’s house before returning to New York, after which there is no trace of him.

 Jacobs early grasped the importance of the Richelieu route.
 He set up stores along it from Crown Point (N.Y.) to Sorel.
 In 1763 he thought it advisable to open a store at Saint-Denis, which he entrusted to Charles Curtius.
 Jacobs’ account books show the extent of his trading activity.
 In the single month of November 1763 he received at least 18 different shipments, carefully noting the names of the ships and captains.
 These deliveries included coffee, salt, and sugar, and especially a large number of pipes of wine and spirits.
 He exported mainly wheat, apples, and furs.